FreshAirTonight/af2complex/README.md

 models with the capability of TM-score prediction (pTM).
 Please note that DeepMind's latest DL models re-trained for AlphaFold-multimer have not been tested and are not required.

-After you have set up AlphaFold 2, please clone this repository and follow the guide provided under the "example" folder.
+After you have set up AlphaFold 2, please clone this repository and follow the guide for examples below.

 ## Example

 Under the "example" directory, there are two CASP14 assembly targets as the examples.
 The goal is to predict the complex structures for these two targets, one heterodimer (A1:B1) and one heterotetramer (A2:B2).
-The input features have been generated for the individual protein sequences of these targets.
+The input features have been generated for the individual protein sequences of these targets and placed under the subdirectory `af_fea`.
 We use these input features of single chains to predict the structures of their complexes forms.
 Note that the input features were generated using databases released before the start date of CASP14.

 Use `run_af_stage2a_comp.sh` shell script to run the examples.
 Be sure to modify it such that that the correct conda environment for AlphaFold is loaded and the correct